Pzixel/parity-poa-playground/README.md

 # parity-poa-playground

-Setup your first Parity POA network with 3 authorities and 3 members.
+Setup your first Parity PoA network with 3 authorities and 3 members.

 ### Setup